cyroilt/Cross-UI-ALQ/README.md

 # version 0.0.0.5

-* 1. Added Events System
+* 1. Added Partially Events System(Mouse events)
-* 2. Added Some of Inputs
+* 2. Added configure function for the window
+* 3. Added Label Foreground Feature (in test, in future it will be added in other widgets)
+* 4. Added Animation Feature working with colors(in test, in future it will be added for other parameters)
 # FOURTH COMMIT CHANGES version 0.0.0.4:
 * 1. Added Button Functionality
 * 2. Added Label